AndersDeath/diary2/000-current.md

 # 13 April - Thursday  - Yerevan - 196 day of immigration

 Babbel company rejected me.
 I had an interview with Paris's company "Shift" and they already scheduled another one with me.
 It's cool.
 I think that France is quite interesting country.
+Let's see how it will work.